 Once everything was planted, we watered it well.
 And then we sang to our little plants and whispered sweet nothings to our new garden.
 (Or at least Olivia did.)

-Have you planted anything lately that you’re excited about yet?
+Have you planted anything in an above ground garden lately that you’re excited about yet or working on building a raised garden?
 Or do you have any gardening tips you’d be willing to share?
 We’re all ears here!

 - DIY Vertical Garden Planter from Wood Scraps

 - Backyard Lighting Ideas You Can Install Yourself on a Budget

 - The Best Yard Games for Backyard Barbecues